Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/styling-scrollbars-with-css.md

 ## Browser support

-Unfortionally the scrollbar-color and scrollbar-width are not supported well.
+Unfortionally the scrollbar color and scrollbar width are not supported well.

 ![CSS scrollbar-color browser support](https://caniuse.bitsofco.de/static/v1/mdn-css__properties__scrollbar-color-1613629628559.png)

-The WebKit prefix however, is supported more widely.
-You can see a combination of both can support quite a lot of browsers.
+The WebKit prefix, however, is supported more widely.
+You can see a combination of both supports many browsers.

 ![CSS webkit scrollbar browser support](https://caniuse.bitsofco.de/static/v1/mdn-css__selectors__-webkit-scrollbar-1613629673574.png)